 is an American fine artist whose work is reflective of far-flung places she has traveled to and of the people who have invited her into their communities and homes

-In 1980, Ms. Suryawan received a Bachelor of Fine Arts from the Rhode Island School of Design (RISD).
-In 1978, RISD awarded Suryawan with acceptance into their honors program in Rome, Italy, which marked the beginning of her lifelong interest in diverse cultures of the world.
-She pursued this attraction through studies and travels in Italy, Egypt, Tunisia, Greece and the West Indies before settling in Bali, Indonesia in 1980.
+In 1980 Suryawan received a Bachelor of Fine Arts from the Rhode Island School of Design.
+In 1978 she participated in the school’s honor program in Rome, which marked the beginning of her lifelong interest in diverse cultures of the world.
+She pursued studies and travels in Italy, Egypt, Tunisia, Greece and the West Indies before settling in Bali, Indonesia in 1980.